vectorgrp/sil-kit/docs/usage/quickstart.rst

 First, the simulation is joined by creating a participant ``PublisherParticipant``.
-Creating the Participant properly initializes the SILKIT library and allows to instantiate :doc:`Services<../api/api>` and offers access to the :doc:`Life Cycle Service<../api/lifecycleService>`.
+Creating the Participant properly initializes the SIL Kit library and allows to instantiate :doc:`Services<../api/api>` and offers access to the :doc:`Life Cycle Service<../api/lifecycleService>`.